 What is it?
 Why is it important?
-Need tips to getting started?
+Need tips to get started?
 This is bookkeeping 101 for small business owners.

-Today, I am going to share with you small business bookkeeping tips and tricks to getting your business finances in order!
+Today, we are going to share with you small business bookkeeping tips and tricks to getting your business finances in order!

 We just saved a client over $31k in ONE MONTH because of bookkeeping!

 This client improved their profit by over $31,000 after ONE month of working with me and prioritizing her bookkeeping.

 Now we know what you might be thinking.
 You may be thinking:

 - But I can’t afford a CPA to work with on a monthly basis.